ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-deployment.md

     └── DNS Server Tools
 ```

-DHCP Server is intentionally not installed during this stage.
+DHCP Server was intentionally not installed during this stage.

 The initial deployment order is: